 How does the Citi 48-month rule work?

 The Citi 48-month rule prevents you from earning a signup bonus of an American Airlines credit card more than once in 48 months.
-Now, for example, you cannot apply for one of these cards, earn the signup bonus and then close your account just so you can reapply and earn the signup bonus again within 48 months.
+Credit cards initiate rules like Citi’s 48-month rule to prevent credit card churning — the act of repeatedly applying for credit cards you have no intention on using purely to receive the signup bonus, and then closing the card.

-Luckily, not all credit cards are affected.
-But there’s another group of cards that come with a 24-month rule.
+And while not all credit cards are affected, there’s another group of cards that come with a 24-month rule.

 Citi’s 24-month rule

-The Citi 24-month rule is similar to the 48-month rule, except it’s 24 months shorter and it’s way more restrictive.
+The Citi 24-month rule is similar to the 48-month rule, except it’s half the time and it’s much more restrictive.
 Here’s how it works: